sgermain06/node-int64-native/README.md

 # int64-native

-`int64-native` is a simple `uint64_t` wrapper for JavaScript, enabling the use of 64-bit unsigned integers from node.
+`int64-native` is a simple `uint64_t` wrapper for JavaScript, enabling the use of 64-bit unsigned integers from node. **This version was modified to work with NodeJS v0.12.**

 ## Why?